How to Replace an Oven Thermostat in an Electric Cooker - Zanussi Published 11/05/2011

 - The temperature inside the oven is not reaching what you've set it to on the temperature knob.

 - The temperature inside the oven is always at maximum, no matter what you've got it set to.

 - If you're not hearing the tell-tale click when you turn the control knob then, yeah, it's a sign that you'll need to replace the thermostat.

 Safety first, do make sure that your oven is switched off at the wall before you get to work.
 There should be a switch in the general vicinity, or if you can't see it, it could be in one of the units, above, below or to the side of the cooker, but do make sure it's switched off.

 The thermostat is situated at the back of the cooker, so if you've got a built-in one like this one, then you'll need to remove it from its cavity.
 You can do this by removing these fitting screws here, and then lifting the cooker out of its cavity and unplugging the cables.
 Once you've got the oven in an open space with enough space to work on it, you can get started, and the first thing you'll need to do is just remove the door.

-I now need to remove the back panel from the cooker.
-It's held in place by Torx screws.
-You can get a Torx set at the eSpares website.
-I'm just going to use a Torx bit on the end of a screwdriver, I just need to remove these two top panels as well.
+I now need to remove the back panel from the cooker, it's held in place by Torx screws and you can get a Torx set at the eSpares website, I'm just going to use a Torx bit on the end of a screwdriver.
+I just need to remove these two top panels as well.